 Hello!

-I will soon (March 2026) be hosted as a postdoctoral researcher at the Aarhus University Center for Basic Research in Program Verification (CPV), working with Lars Birkedal.
-Right at this point, I am a computer scientist at Drexel University, where I also did my Ph.D. in the field of programming languages, logic, and verification with Colin S. Gordon.
+I am a postdoctoral researcher at the Aarhus University Center for Basic Research in Program Verification (CPV), working with Lars Birkedal.
+I am also holding a visiting researcher position at Center for Research and Development on Secure Computer Systems (CRADSEC) / National Institute of Informatics (NII) in Research Organization of Information and Systems (ROIS) collaborating with Taro Sekiyama.
+I got my Ph.D. at Drexel University in the field of programming languages, logic, and verification with Colin S. Gordon.

 Before Drexel, I was a Senior Software Engineer at Crytek.
 Before Crytek, I graduated with an M.S. degree from Koc University in 2015.
 Thanks to Microsoft Research for supporting me through a Microsoft Research scholarship during my M.S. degree studies.